 Lighting is probably the most important aspect of setting up a veiled chameleon’s cage.
 It’s so important I’ve written a more general article about chameleon lighting here.

-To summarize though, a veiled chameleon needs two types of lights.
-One is the a UVB strip light and the other is a basking light.
+To summarize though, a veiled chameleon needs three types of lights.
+A UVB strip light, a basking light and a full spectrum light.

 Veiled Chameleon UVB Light